dqsully/serde-js/README.md

 * Other features
     * [X] Full unicode support (thanks Rust for the inspiration!)
+    * [X] Parser error messages with location data
+    * [ ] Stringifier error messages with a data "stack trace"
     * [ ] Tests
         * [ ] Features
         * [ ] Sources